Promenade des Anglais: History

 Starting in the second half of the 18th century, the English aristocracy took to spending the winter in Nice, enjoying the panorama along the coast.
-In 1820, when a particularly harsh winter further north brought an influx of beggars to Nice, some of the English proposed that they could work on the construction of a walkway (chemin de promenade) along the sea.
+In 1820, when a particularly harsh winter further north brought an influx of beggars to Nice, some of the English proposed that the beggars could work on the construction of a walkway (chemin de promenade) along the sea.
 It was funded by the Reverend Lewis Way and members of Holy Trinity Anglican Church.

 The city of Nice, intrigued by the prospect of a pleasant promenade, greatly increased the scope of the work.
 The Promenade was first called the Camin deis Anglés (the English Way) by the Niçois in their native dialect.
 After the annexation of Nice by France in 1860 it was rechristened La Promenade des Anglais.

 The Promenade was the site of the team time trial in the 2013 Tour de France, held on 2 July 2013.
 It was also featured as a start and finish location of the first two stages of the 2020 Tour de France.
+Due to the Paris Olympics, the 2024 Tour de France concluded on the Promenade, instead of its usual location of the Champs-Élysées.